 Where a spectral fatigue analysis is performed satisfactorily in accordance with an acceptable procedure and criteria, and the vessel is built in accordance with plans approved on the basis of the results of such analysis, the vessel will be distinguished in the Record by the notation SFA (year).
-The notation, SFA (year), denotes that the designated fatigue life value is equal to 25 years or greater.
-The (year) refers to the designated fatigue life equal to 20 years or more (in 5-year increments) as specified by the applicant.
+The notation, SFA (year), denotes that the designated fatigue life value is greater than the minimum design fatigue life of 25 years or greater.
+The (year) refers to the designated fatigue life equal to 30 years or more (in 5-year increments) as specified by the applicant.